-· TO DO THIS: YOU SAY THIS May you interrupt the speaker?
-Do you need a second ? ls it debatable ?
+Parliamentary Procedure At A Glance - your guide of what to say and when to say it TO DO THIS: YOU SAY THIS May you interrupt the speaker?
+Do you need a second ls it debatable ?
 Can it be amended ?
 What vote is needed?
 Can it be reconsidered ?
 Adjourn Meeting "I move to adjourn."
 NO YES NO NO Majority NO Call an Intermission "I move to recess for" NO YES NO YES Majority NO Complain about heat, noise, etc. "I rise to a question of privilege."
 YES NO NO NO No Vote NO Temporarily suspend considering an issue "I move to lay the motion on the table."
 NO YES NO NO Majority NO End debate and amendments "I move the previous question."
 NO YES NO NO 2/3 NO Postpone discussion for a certain time "I move to postpone discussion until" NO YES YES YES Majority YES Give closer study of something "I move to refer the matter to committee."
 NO YES YES YES Majority YES

-Amend a Motion "I move to amend the motion by" NO YES YES YES Majority y YES Introduce Business "I move that" NO YES YES YES Majority y YES THE MOTI ONS LISTED AB OVE ARE IN ORDER OF PRECEDANO CE BELO W, THERE IS S NO ORDER Protest breach of conduct or rules "I rise to a point of order."
+Amend a Motion "I move to amend the motion by" NO YES YES YES Majority YES Introduce Business "I move that" NO YES YES YES Majority YES THE MOTION ONS LISTED ABO OVE ARE IN ORDER OF PRECEDAN CE BELO W, THERE IS I NO ORDER Protest breach of conduct or rules "I rise to a point of order."
 YES NO NO NO No Vote NO Vote on a ruling of the chair "I appeal from the chair's decision."
 YES YES YES NO Majority YES Suspend rules temporarily "I move to suspend the rules so that" NO YES NO NO 2/3 NO Avoid considering an improper matter "I object to consideratio n of this motion."
 YES NO NO NO 2/3 YES 2 Verify a voice vote by having members stand "I call for a division," or "Division!"
 YES NO NO NO No Vote NO Request Information "Point of information" YES NO NO NO No Vote NO Take up a matter previously tabled "I move to take from the table" NO YES NO NO Majority NO Reconsider a hasty action "I move to reconsider vote on" YES YES YES NO Majority NO